friendlyantz/quote_builder/README.md

 5. Add new item 'Blank Blue Ray Disks"

 * at every step we need to ensure existing tests are passing and our app remains functional.
 Once we remove old features we need to adjust legacy tests accordingly
+## Phase 1: Add a new database table called Item AND add references to the Quote_Product table
+Note:
+- [x] One thing to avoid at this point is adding a not: null constraint to the new 'item' field.
+The reason for this is because 'item' doesn't have valid data yet and setting a constraint will only force it to throw exceptions everywhere.

+- [ ] we also start assigning newly generated QuoteProduct to Items table

+### App also need to start referencing new Item table based on current product enum name

+we can either seed the DB with appropriate products and use find_by to match with enum `product or create Items automatically.

+Seeding seems to be a safer option as we can narrow down options and modify them later.
 ______

 # ORIGIANAL README